 - Investigation of the transcriptome specific for the mouse synaptosome and aging-related alterations in lncRNAs profiles; in collaboration with Prof. Thomas Arendt and Dr. Uwe Ueberham from Paul Flechsig Institute for Brain Research, University of Leipzig, Germany.

-- Mills JD, van Vliet EA, Chen BJ, Janitz M., Anink JJ, Baayen JC, Idema S, Devore S, Friedman D, Diehl B, Thom M, Scott C, Thijs R, Aronica E, Devinsky O (2019) Coding and non-coding transcriptome of mesial temporal lobe epilepsy: Critical role of small non-coding RNAs.
-Neurobiol Dis 134:104612.
-Advance online publication.
+- Mills JD, van Vliet EA, Chen BJ, Janitz M, Anink JJ, Baayen JC, Idema S, Devore S, Friedman D, Diehl B, Thom M, Scott C, Thijs R, Aronica E, Devinsky O. Coding and non-coding transcriptome of mesial temporal lobe epilepsy: Critical role of small non-coding RNAs.
+Neurobiol Dis.
+2020 Feb;134:104612.

 - Chen, Byrne FL, Takenaka K, Modesitt SC, Olzomer EM, Mills JD, Farrell R, Hoehn KL, Janitz, M. (2017) Analysis of the circular RNA transcriptome in endometrial cancer.
 Oncotarget 9:5786–5796.

 - Chen BJ, Byrne FL, Takenaka K, Modesitt SC, Olzomer EM, Mills JD, Farrell R, Hoehn KL, Janitz M (2017) Transcriptome landscape of long intergenic non-coding RNAs in endometrial cancer.
 Gynecol Oncol 47:654-662.

 - Chen BJ, Mills JD, Takenaka K, Bliim N, Halliday GM, Janitz M (2016) Characterization of circular RNAs landscape in multiple system atrophy brain.
 J Neurochem 139:485-496.